qdrant/landing_page/qdrant-landing/content/documentation/fastembed/fastembed-colbert.md

 ## ColBERT

-ColBERT is an embedding model that produces a matrix (multivector) representation of input text; it generates one vector per token (a `token` is a meaningful text unit for a machine learning model).
+ColBERT is an embedding model that produces a matrix (multivector) representation of input text, generating one vector per token (a token being a meaningful text unit for a machine learning model).
-This embedding way allows ColBERT to capture deeper input semantics than many dense embedding models, which embed a whole input into just a single vector.
+This approach allows ColBERT to capture more nuanced input semantics than many dense embedding models, which represent an entire input with a single vector.
+By producing more granular input representations, ColBERT becomes a strong retriever.
+However, this advantage comes at the cost of increased resource consumption compared to traditional dense embedding models, both in terms of speed and memory.

-However, at the same time, storing multiple vectors per input usually leads to higher resource consumption, such as increased memory usage.
+Despite ColBERT being a powerful retriever, it's speed limitation might make it less suitable for large-scale retrieval.

-So, even if ColBERT can be a powerful retriever, storing multivectors for all the entities in your data might be too costly.
-Therefore, we recommend using it mainly for reranking on a small retrieved set of data rather than first-stage retrieval.
-A simple dense retriever can retrieve around 100-500 examples at the first stage; then, you can rerank them using ColBERT, moving the most relevant results to the top.
+Therefore, we generally recommend using ColBERT for reranking a small set of already retrieved examples, rather than for first-stage retrieval.
+A simple dense retriever can initially retrieve around 100-500 candidates, which can then be reranked with ColBERT to bring the most relevant results to the top.

 ColBERT is a considerable alternative of a reranking model to [cross-encoders](https://sbert.net/examples/applications/cross-encoder/README.html), since
 It tends to be faster on inference time due to its `late interaction` mechanism.